-Esme Culver, Transition Priest @ Christ Episcopal Church
+Esme Culver, Vicar @ Christ Episcopal Church

 Esme was born in England and raised in Chepstow, a Norman town on the Welsh/English border.
 She has B.S. in business administration/marketing from Portland State University and a master of divinity from Church Divinity School of the Pacific.
 Prior to becoming a priest, she was CEO of an executive recruiting firm.
 She served as associate rector at Grace Memorial in Portland, rector at St. Aidan's in Portland and as supply priest at Calvary Episcopal Church in Seaside.